troglobit/merecat/README.md

 - CGI/1.1
 - HTTP/1.1 Keep-alive
 - Built-in gzip deflate using zlib
-- HTTPS support using OpenSSL/LibreSSL
+- HTTPS support using OpenSSL/LibreSSL, works with [Let's Encrypt][]!
 - Dual server support, both HTTP/HTTPS from one process
 - Native PHP support, using `php-cgi` if enabled in `merecat.conf`

-The resulting footprint (~100 kiB) makes it quick and suitable for small and embedded systems, even those smaller than a Raspberry Pi!
+The resulting footprint (~140 kiB) makes it quick and suitable for small and embedded systems!

 Merecat is available as free/open source software under the simplified 2-clause [BSD license][license].
 For more information, see the manual